Australian Open Betting Offers 2022

 Australian Open Format

-Qualifying takes place the week prior to the Open proper form Wednesday 10th to Sunday 14th January with 96 players who have qualified based on ranking, nationality or by winning feeder events whittled down o 16 of each sex to join the main draw.
+Qualifying takes place the week prior to the Open proper form Wednesday 13th to Sunday 17th January with 96 players who have qualified based on ranking, nationality or by winning feeder events whittled down to 16 of each sex to join the main draw.

 The top 32 ranked players are seeded into the draw.
 The draw is designed to ensure that seeded players are kept apart for as long as possible, for example, players with rankings 1 and 2 are kept on separate sides of the draw so that they could only possibly meet in the final.
 The tournament is designed this way to maintain the top names throughout the competition.